GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 libz

-’ command causes a line break
+’ causes a break before and after

-The ‘.Li
+The ‘Li

 ’ literal macro may